Do you remember the way you caressed your Keurig when you delicately pulled it from its packaging and patted it into place on your kitchen counter?

-The idea of a K-Cup is definitely going to turn off a coffee snob.
-They like to have total control over the coffee—from the roasting to the grinding to the brewing to the preparing (God forbid you add milk!).
+The idea of a K-Cup is going to turn off a coffee snob.
+They like to have total control over the coffee—from the roasting to the grinding to the brewing to the preparing (God forbid you to add milk!).
 They may consider using their own beans in a reusable K-Cup, but the fact that they can't control the brewing temperature and duration of the Keurig machine means they will look at the K-Cups the way they would a cup of convenience store coffee.

 K-Cups were created by Keurig to be used with their specialized Keurig machines.
 Shortly after the original line of Keurig machines was released, coffee makers began to release their own generic-brand K-Cups.
 Over time, Keurig began to lose market share to these other coffee makers.
 They released the Keurig 2.0 machines that were ONLY compatible with K-Cups manufactured by Keurig.

 Original Keurig machines will work with generic K-Cups.
 However, unless you hack the Keurig 2.0 machines, you will not be able to use generic K-Cups.
-There is a Digital Rights Management system that scans for a code on the K-Cups, which must be valid in order to brew the coffee.
+There is a Digital Rights Management system that scans for a code on the K-Cups, which must be valid to brew the coffee.